Skip to content

 Kelsi had only the beginnings of a vision for the new site: “I wanted more black and white, more professionalism, easier to find links.”

-Past that, they weren’t certain what they wanted the site to look like.
-But the GovBuilt project management team talked through possibilities and considerations.
-The team worked with the town’s website committee to create a vision board based on other websites that Springerville liked.
+Past that, they weren’t sure what they wanted the site to look like.
+But the MCCi project team talked them through the possibilities.
+They worked with the town’s website committee to create a vision board inspired by other websites that Springerville liked.

-One website they drew inspiration from was Saline County, which was also designed by GovBuilt.
+One website they drew inspiration from was Saline County, which was also designed by MCCi.
 “We liked its simplicity, combined with those pops of color.”

 Saline County's homepage, which features a large sunflower and a black, white, and orange color palatte

 Springerville chose black and gold, the colors of the local high school, as the primary theme of the site.
-Along with this, it used a simplified, black-and-white logo created by a designer that GovBuilt recommended.
+And they used a simplified, black-and-white logo created by a designer that MCCi recommended.

 They also were able to factor in their community’s unique needs.